takhyun12/Google-IT-Automation-With-Python/Introduction to Git and GitHub/README.md

 #### Status: Completed

 This repository is created to keep track of [Introduction to Git and GitHub](https://www.coursera.org/learn/introduction-git-github) provided by Coursera.
-This education program is developed by Google and designed to teach how to program with python Programming.
+This educational program is developed by Google and designed to teach how to program with python Programming.

 ![Certification](https://user-images.githubusercontent.com/41291493/109157479-6b6ca400-77b5-11eb-8be9-dfe25739bd72.png)